-ResearchCrowd contributed to cross-sectorial organisations working in the field of missing persons in Australia.
+ResearchCrowd is devoted to the wellbeing of families.
+We contributed to the work of cross-sectoral organisations in the field of missing persons in Australia.
 We worked with the NSW Attorney General’s Department Family & Friends Missing Persons Unit, the Australian Federal Police High Tech Crime Operations’ National Missing Persons Stakeholder Forum, the Missing People Issues and Implications Conference, and others.

 What we did: We conducted research and evaluation into young Aboriginal Females reported missing to police.
 We used police data to develop state profiles, evaluate police performance, and identify the sex, age and region for further investigation.
 We held community meetings and conducted interviews on ‘Country’, which revealed a ‘dark figure’ of missing girls not reported to police.
-We delivered practical workshops to key stakeholders to improve cultural engagement, understanding and service.
+We ran practical workshops for key stakeholders to improve cultural engagement, data collection and service delivery.

 Parent, Family and Community Story